Coop-de-gra/Coop-de-gra/README.md

-- 👋 Hi, I’m @Coop-de-gra
+- 👋 Hi, I’m @Coop-de-gra (I go by "Coop")
-- 👀 I’m interested in Engineering
+- Job: Control Systems Engineer
-- 🌱 I’m currently learning C++
+- Current Project: Advanced Nuclear Power Demostration
-- 💞️ I’m looking to collaborate on Learning
+- Future Goals: Full Stack Developemnt
-- 📫 How to reach me ...
+- Why: I want to learn more and be more at the pace of the Tech Industry (not the government/nuclear regulation industry)

 <!---
 Coop-de-gra/Coop-de-gra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.